 In 2017, healthcare reform and a continued decline in admissions resulted in US hospital-based healthcare systems performing poorly financially.

-In 2019, there were seven patient deaths from listeria linked to pre-packaged sandwiches and salads in hospitals, which led to the Care Quality Commission focusing on hospital food standards in 2020.
+In 2019, seven patient deaths from listeria were linked to pre-packaged sandwiches and salads.

-In April 2020, Mersey Care NHS Foundation Trust started a COVID Oximetry@Home service, which enabled them to monitor more than 5000 patients a day in their own homes by recording vital signs such as blood oxygen levels.
+In April 2020, Mersey Care NHS Foundation Trust started a COVID Oximetry@Home service, enabling them to monitor more than 5000 patients a day in their own homes by monitoring vital signs such as blood oxygen levels.

-In 2020, the Care Quality Commission in England turned their attention to hospital food standards after seven patient deaths from listeria linked to pre-packaged sandwiches and salads in 2019.
+In 2020, the Care Quality Commission turned their attention to hospital food standards after seven patient deaths from listeria linked to pre-packaged sandwiches and salads in 2019, saying "Nutrition and hydration is part of a patient's recovery."

 The United States of America is a federal republic located...